Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- New York and its opponents have combined to score more than 216.5 points in 61 of 82 games this season.
+- In 44 of 82 games this season, Cleveland and its opponents have combined to score more than 216.5 points.

-- New York's average game total this season has been 229.1, 12.6 more points than this matchup's over/under.
+- Cleveland's contests this year have an average point total of 219.1, 2.6 more points than this matchup's over/under.

+- So far this season, the Cavaliers have put together a 44-38-0 record against the spread.

-- The Knicks have been victorious in 19, or 48.7%, of the 39 contests they have been chosen as underdogs in this season.
+- Cleveland has won 47, or 73.4%, of the 64 games it has played as the favorite this season.

-- New York has a record of 2-6 when it is set as the underdog by +180 or more by bookmakers this season.
+- Cleveland has a record of 27-3, a 90% win rate, when it's favored by -225 or more by sportsbooks this season.

-- New York has an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.
+- The implied probability of a win from the Cavaliers, based on the moneyline, is 69.2%.

 Cavaliers vs. Knicks Over/Under Stats (Regular Season)